 The Project Team concluded that developing a sample frame and sample design to allocate resident fish collection locations across the study area should be based on a linear GRTS design.
-Specifically, the sample frame will be based on a river-center line geographic information system (GIS) data layer developed from the high-resolution version of the National Hydrography Dataset (for examples of linear GRTS sample frames see: https://archive.epa.gov/nheerl/arm/web/html/design\intro.html#strms).
+Specifically, the sample frame will be based on a river-center line geographic information system (GIS) data layer developed from the high-resolution version of the National Hydrography Dataset (for examples of linear GRTS sample frames see:

+https://archive.epa.gov/nheerl/arm/web/html/design\intro.html#strms).
 The sampling frame will include every km-long segment of the Columbia River from Bonneville Dam to the Canadian border.
 The sample sites will be randomly selected from this sample frame in a manner that ensures the distribution of sites throughout the entire study reach (Stevens & Olsen, 2004).
 Since fish samples will be collected from shoreline habitats (Herger et al., 2016), the sample locations in the linear GRTS sample frame will be further allocated to either the left or right banks of the river.
-Some stakeholders have sampling locations that are important to them and/or that provide context to previous studies (e.g., Tribal fishing locations sampled in: USEPA, 2002).
-Depending on the nature of these non-probabilistically selected locations (e.g., they were not selected because of known issues with contaminants), some proportion may be considered as contributing to the information derived from the probabilistic sites and may have value as sites for targeted, localized trends.
+Some stakeholders have sampling locations that are important to them and/or that provide context to previous studies (e.g., Tribal fishing locations (e.g., they were not selected because of known issues with contaminants), some proportion may be considered as contributing to the information derived from the probabilistic sites and may have value as sites for targeted, localized trends.